Prioritized Task Scheduling

 1. Set queue’s priority to signal’s priority.

-2. Return dynamic priority task queue map[signal].
+2. Return dynamic priority task queue map[(signal, isContinuation)].

-3. Return static priority task queue map[priority].
+3. Return static priority task queue map[(priority, isContinuation)].

-To schedule a task to invoke a callback for Scheduler scheduler given a scheduler task queue queue, an AbortSignal or null signal, a SchedulerPostTaskCallback callback, and a promise result:
+To schedule a task to invoke an algorithm for Scheduler scheduler given a task handle handle and an algorithm steps:

 1. Let global be the relevant global object for scheduler.